NeatapticTS

 Review contribution standards CONTRIBUTING.md and STYLEGUIDE.md

-Reading paths
+Reading Paths

-If you are new to the repo
+If you are new to this repo

 1. Read docs/index.html.